microsoft/folio/README.md

 });
 ```

-With fixtures, test organization becomes much more flexible - you can put tests that make sense next to each other based on what they test, not based on the environment they need.
+With fixtures, test organization becomes flexible - you can put tests that make sense next to each other based on what they test, not based on the environment they need.

 # Worker fixtures